 Note: For greater clarity, the drawing shows one black wire and one red wire.
 In reality, both wires are of the same color.
+You can mark the "a" -"a1" with a marker pen.

 ⇒ Rotary ENCODER, P5 volume potentiometer P3 Rx attenuator potentiometer, external connections Jacks and Switches